huynguy-db/arcion-docs/content/docs/references/source-prerequisites/SQLServer.md

     - **`CONFIG`**: Use this mode if Replicant is running on the same system.
     - **`FILES`**: Use this mode if Replicant is running on a separate system.
 This is the default mode.

-# SQL Server User Permissions
+# SQL Server user permissions
+In [full]({{< ref "docs/source-setup/sqlserver/full-mode-replication" >}}) and [real-time]({{< ref "docs/source-setup/sqlserver/realtime-replication" >}}) replication, Arcion CDC Agent uses the `config-username` user to initialize replication.
+The `config-username` user must possess the **sysadmin** role.

+You also specify the database user using [the `username` parameter in the connection configuration file]({{< ref "docs/source-setup/sqlserver/realtime-replication/arcion-cdc-agent#username" >}}).
+Replicant uses this `username` user for the snapshot phase.
+The `username` user must possess the following permissions:

-1. The user should have read access to all the databases, schemas and tables to be replicated.
+1. Read access to all the databases, schemas, and tables that the user wants to replicate.
-2. The user should have read access to the following system tables/views:
+2. Read access to the following system tables and views:
     - `sys.databases`
     - `sys.schemas`
     - `sys.tables`